RikishK/Reacher-v2_Reinforcement_Learning/README.md

 ### What Each Value Means
 0 = Cosine of the angle of the first arm
-1 = cosine of the angle of the second arm
+1 = Cosine of the angle of the second arm
 2 = sine of the angle of the first arm
 3 = sine of the angle of the second arm
 4 = x-coorddinate of the target
 5 = y-coorddinate of the target
 6 = angular velocity of the first arm
 7 = angular velocity of the second arm
 8 = x-value of position_fingertip - position_target
 9 = y-value of position_fingertip - position_target
 10 = z-value of position_fingertip - position_target (0 since reacher is 2d and z is same for both)